ardikars/ardikars.github.io/_pages/about/index.md

 I am a coder from Indonesia, living and working in Jakarta.
 I like network security, particularly in the areas of secure protocols, privacy, and anonymity.
-I am active in developing open-source software and believe in writing clean, modular, and maintainable code.
+I am developing open-source software and believe in writing clean and modular code.
 I am regularly blogging about technology.